eclipse-vertx/vert.x/core_manual_java.md

 * `getBytesPumped()`: Returns total number of bytes pumped.

 A pump can be started and stopped multiple times.

+When a pump is first created it is *not* started.
+You need to call the `start()` method to start it.

 # Writing HTTP Servers and Clients